cape-town-clojure/steel-plains-tcg/README.md

 browser.

-You can press `ctrl-esc` to see a draggable debug window showing the state of the deck builder.P
+You can press `ctrl-esc` to see a draggable debug window showing the state of the deck builder.

 ## About the game